 Chalk streams rise from springs in chalk bedrock, which is known as the aquifer.
 The porous chalk allows water to seep through quickly, removing organic matter and sediment.
-The result is very clean and clear water that support a unique array of wildlife.
+The result is very clean and clear water that supports a unique array of wildlife.

 These rare ecosystems are important for their ecological value.
-The streams’ stable temperature and mineral-rich water support unique plant and animal communities.
+The streams’ stable temperature and mineral-rich water support plant and animal communities.

 Economic and urban growth and climate change put pressure on these delicate habitats.
 Chalk streams face many threats: